SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

     ![changed into edit mode](./images/07.png)

 9. Select the **Message Body** tab so you can type in whatever message you want to reply to the sender.
-For testing purposes it helps, if you have replace the placeholder with the subaccount region the SAP Cloud Integration is located in.
+For testing purposes it helps, if you replace the placeholder with the subaccount region, the current SAP Cloud Integration instance is located in.
 That way, you can easily identify which tenant is handling the traffic routed by Azure Traffic Manager.

     ![replace placeholder Message Body](./images/08.png)